grenade/p2pool-exporter/readme.md

     --metrics-path /metrics
 ```

-⚠️ it is important that the value of `--data-dir` should match the path used by p2pool's `--data-api` parameter.
+⚠️ it is important that the value of `--data-directory` should match the path used by p2pool's `--data-api` parameter.

 ## connecting to the server
 point your browser at: